simonhw/seed-calendar/README.md

 Only one of two sections is displayed to the user at any given time: the information gathering section or the results section.
 When a user first visits or reloads the page, they are presented with the information section only.

 ### Information Section
-The purpose of the website is presented to the user and instructions on how to properly use the calculation features is explained in the first set of paragraphs.
+In the first set of paragraphs the purpose of the website is presented to the user.
+Instructions follow on how to properly use the application features and the current limits of the calculations are listed.

-Three input options are required of a user:
+Three input options are required of the user:
 - the vegetable bed length
 - the vegetable bed width
 - a choice of one of four vegetables to plant